diannamcallister/CommunityHelp/README.md

 #### Admin User Page Routes ####

 * The admin user page populates the page with users from the admin users location in the same way as the User Page (see User Page Routes section).
 * The other API route that is used in this page is the "/UserProfile/:delete_id" which takes in the ID of the user to delete and then deletes that user from the database.
+(Note: If you delete a user it will be deleted from the backend, but information about that user can still be found in the google doc, if you wish to add the user in as it was!)
 * When the "x" button is clicked, the frontend will send the id of the user to be deleted to the backend.
-* Thus, the admin user is able to deleted users from the database as they see fit.
+* Thus, the admin user is able to delete users from the database as they see fit.
 For example, if the admin see's that some user is always at the bottom of the list and that this user has consistantly low ratings, they can delete that user.

 ### Admin All Tasks Page ###